kingdonb/github-actions-demo/apps/podinfo/ex07-helmrelease-from-gitrepo-with-gitspec/README.md

 By doing this in a shared repo, the decision and policy can be made transparent and easily updated at any time in either an automated way or with a manual Pull Request.

+##### Lean on App Dev Teams but Leave an Escape Hatch

 A large part of the release configuration is effectively divorced from the tenancy.
 The application team can define the default configuration inside of the application, merge in any special configuration when the app is loaded as a tenant, and set the version which can be maintained centrally, upstream from where tenants are created.

+And we've managed to do this without using any patch or features of Kustomize, only a single well-placed Variable Substitution that updates the GitRepository spec!